Accessing Kolibri device from other client devices¶

-After you have installed and started Kolibri on the computer that will act as a server, you need to configure other devices in the same Local Area Network (LAN), such as other computers, tablets or phones, so they can access the the learning resources on the server.
+After you have installed and started Kolibri on the computer that will act as a server, you need to configure other devices in the same Local Area Network (LAN), such as other computers, tablets or phones, so they can access as clients the learning resources on the server.

 Kolibri currently supports the following combinations of operating systems and browsers for client devices: